Logiqx/gps-guides/devices/motion/mini/first-impressions.md

   - This helps to ensure the GPS is always pointing upwards for best possible reception.
 - Exceptionally high quality data; better than the GT-31, GW-52 and GW-60.
   - Now that I've seen how good this data is I'll always wear this device on the water!
-- The 10Hz data appears to be better quality than the 5Hz data from Locosys devices.
+- The 10 Hz data appears to be better quality than the 5 Hz data from Locosys devices.
 - Decent battery life which will last me several sessions before a recharge.
 - Nice price - £90 as a UK purchaser.